craws/OpenAtlas/install/upgrade/upgrade.md

 A code base update (e.g. with git pull) and an Apache restart should be sufficient.

-For developers: if you are running tests there is a new option *IS_UNIT_TEST* in config/default.py which should be set to False in instance/testing.py
+If you're using tests make sure that this line is in instance/testing.py

+    IS_UNIT_TEST = True

 ### 3.20.x to 4.0.0